ikostoski/arduino-clglcd/README.md

 Display needs to be constantly refreshed, which is done in the ISR.
 While using the display, disabling of the interrupts for anything more than ~30&micro;s will at best produce visual glitches, and if you are unlucky to disable interrupts for more than 60&micro;s while _FLM_ signal is up, you can cause damage to the LCD module (more than one active bit can be shifted in common drivers, making absolute mess with unpredictable consequences).
 You can disable the display (_DISPOFF_) before you disable interrupts for longer periods.
 However, disabling the display every 2 seconds to read a DHT sensor will probably look bad.

 Any one-wire (ds18b20, DHTxx), clock-less signal (i.e. ws2812b strips), motors, etc., are likely incompatible with using the same Arduino board, or may require significant effort to integrate (i.e. using USART for one-wire protocol).
-Pro-Micro clones are so cheap that You can probably dedicate one to the display and talk to it i.e. via I<sup>2</sup>C/USB/UART making it just a LCD controller board.
+Pro-Micro clones are so cheap that you can probably dedicate one to the display and talk to it i.e. via I<sup>2</sup>C/USB/UART making it just a LCD controller board.

 ## Communication